BasilNjoga/BasilNjoga/README.md

 - 🔭 I’m currently working on building and scaling Fullstack applications
-- 🌱 I’m currently learning Flutter and NextJs
+- 🌱 I’m currently working with flutter , react and django
 - ❓ Ask me about anything related to Python and Django really

 - ⚡ Fun fact: I really like C (sometimes)